sabrikhalil/avalam_self_play/README.md

 	For example, model_{n_iter}.pt is the model file after n_iter iterations of self-play training.
 	Please note that size refers to the grid size, and n_iter refers to the number of training iterations.

-The model are saved as follow :
+The models are saved as follow :

 	self play : model_{n_iter}.pt
 	self with parallelization : model_paral_{n_iter}.pt